What makes TFS unique?

 Our classes are college preparatory.
 We believe maintaining smaller classes is critical to learning and success.
 Our classes also follow a traditional class schedule where students are enrolled in the same academic courses for the entire school year.
 This schedule provides a more in-depth exploration of each subject.
 Upper school students may elect to take Advanced Placement courses.
 Junior and senior level students may elect to take dual-enrollment classes on the TFS campus to earn both high school and college class credit.

 What types of technology are utilized in the classroom?

-As part of preparing students for success on a college campus, our goal is to integrate technology into the learning process of our classrooms.
-Classrooms are equipped with smart-board technology and all students are issued a laptop computer.
-Google Chromebooks were introduced to middle students for the 2016-17 year, with plans to expand the program in future years.
+While preparing students for success on a college campus, our goal is to integrate technology into the learning process of our classrooms.
+As educational technology evolves, Tallulah Falls School strives to stay abreast of the latest initiatives to maintain a technologically robust program.
+Classrooms are equipped with smart-board technology and all students are issued a Google Chromebook.
+Virtual reality technology creates interactive, hands-on experiences that allow for understanding on many levels.
+TFS is proud to offer ZSpace labs and VR headsets.
 We also have a Mac computer lab in the Upper School and Middle School.
-These technologies are utilized to provide a more interactive classroom experience.
 Our science labs are equipped with the same technology students will encounter in college.
 Additionally, students also have access to the Galileo research database that is used by most colleges and universities in the state of Georgia.

 What percentage of TFS graduates are accepted into college?

 Each year 100 percent of the graduates at TFS are accepted into colleges and universities across the country.
 Our graduates are consistently recognized for their outstanding academic achievement and the ability to be successful at the collegiate level.